drewp/mpdpandorafeeder/README.md

 -----

 *  Have pithos installed, and run it to setup your pandora account.
-This service reads the pithos config files.
+This service reads the pithos config file (.config/pithos.ini).

 *  easy_install python-mpd-twisted